Willemstad, Curaçao Cruise Port Guide: Top Things to See & Do

 Time Zone

-Most cruise lines operate on “ship time” set to the time of their departing port, so it’s generally good practice to keep your phone or watch set to ship time.
-As for the port, Curaçao operates on Atlantic Standard Time (AST).
-Keeping track of the time is crucial, especially to ensure you stay coordinated with ship time.
+Curaçao operates on Atlantic Standard Time (AST).
+Most cruise lines operate on “ship time” set to the time of their departing port, so it’s generally good practice to keep your phone or watch set to ship time to avoid missing your departure.

 BABY, LET'S CRUISE...